AlexGraikos/uncertainty_label_noise/README.md

 <img src="./results/figs/uncertainty_loss.png" width="400" /> <img src="./results/figs/clustering_noisy.png" width="400" />

-Experiments were performed on the CIFAR-10 dataset where the noisy to clean sample ratio was reduced from 0.21 -> 0.13.
+Experiments were performed on the CIFAR-10 dataset with synthetic noise, where the noisy to clean sample ratio was reduced from 0.21 -> 0.13.

 References:
 - [1] M. Collier, B. Mustafa, E. Kokiopoulou, and J. Berent.
 Analysis of softmax approxi-